Veselin-Ganchev/Task-manager/README.md

    => npm run build
    => npm start

-   Or Run the project in development state
+   Or Run the project in development mode
    => npm run dev

 5. Open your web browser and navigate to the port that application is provided(example: http://localhost:3000) to view and interact with the application.